MartinezAgullo/TechChallenge_VGS/README.md

 The precision, recall, and F1-score for the 'Churn' class are all 0.00, indicating that the model fails to correctly identify any customers who churn.
 The low ROC value suggests that the model is not learning.
 To fix this, a simpler algorithm could be useful.
 <!--Autoregression can be a viable alternative to neural networks.
 While it may not capture complex patterns as effectively as more sophisticated models, it's often more interpretable and easier to implement. -->
 A linear regression can be a viable alternative to neural networks.
 While it may not capture complex patterns as effectively as more sophisticated models, it's often more interpretable and easier to implement.
-A SMOTE (Synthetic Minority Over-sampling Technique) has been applied to correct the unbalnce between classes.
+SMOTE (Synthetic Minority Over-sampling Technique) has been applied to correct the unbalance between classes.
 The results of this model are:

 | Logistic Regression Model Evaluation            | Precision | Recall | F1-Score | Support |
 |-------------------|-----------|--------|----------|---------|